mynameisfiber/cider-go/README.md

 ### As a library

-The real core of the `redisproxy` is the `cider-go/rediscluster` library.
+The real core of the `cider-go` is the `cider-go/rediscluster` library.
 It does low level translation of redis requests into their appropriate form for the current cluster configuration.
 Simply setup a `RedisCluster` object, filled with the appropriate `RedisShardGroup`s, and you can use `RedisCluster.Do` to send `RedisMessage`s.

 Please read the (hopefully) provided documentation for more information!